 College Conundrums: How To Tell If a College Ballet Program Has What It Takes

 As a teen, Louisville Ballet dancer Lexa Daniels knew college was the right path for her.
 “I wanted to have a career in ballet,” she says, “but I wanted to get a foundational education first.”
 After considering several schools, Daniels realized that the University of Utah was the best fit.
 What tipped the scales in Utah’s favor?
 “At that point in my life, I was looking for true classical ballet,” she says, “and the other schools had a more contemporary approach.
 I also liked Utah’s close ties with Ballet West.
-There’s a lot of crossover between the company and the university.”
+There was a lot of crossover between the company and the university.”